SemManna/LaTeX_No_MoRe/README.md

 # LaTeX_No_MoRe

-Academia an Grad School are largely about signalling.
-A nicely formatted LaTeX document displays knowledge of the norms and culture of the game, alongside the rituals which characterize its culture.
-Professors are aware of this and, knowlingly or not, at the margins a nicely formatted submission (for, say, a problem set) may help your score by projecting authority and confromity.
+Grad School is largely about signalling.
+A nicely formatted LaTeX document displays knowledge of the norms and culture which carachterize Academia, alongside the peculiar rituals well-known by insiders.
+Professors are aware of this and, knowlingly or not, at the margins a nicely formatted submission (for, say, a problem set) may help your score by projecting authority, confromity, and commitment.

-While you should learn how to type and format on LaTeX, your time is often constrained and may sometimes be allocated elsewhere.
+While you should learn how to type and format on LaTeX, your time is often constrained and may sometimes be better allocated elsewhere.
-For this reason, in this repository I collected fonts and instructions to allow you to make quasi-undistinguishable LaTeX outputs using a word template.
+For this reason, in this repository I collected fonts and instructions to allow you to make quasi-undistinguishable LaTeX outputs using a Word template.

 To install TTF and/or OTF in Windows: